briemadu/evalNLP/bibliography.md

 Some other references (will be extended):

-* SPARCK JONES, Karen.
+* SPÄRCK JONES, Karen.
 Towards better NLP system evaluation.
 In: Human Language Technology: Proceedings of a Workshop held at Plainsboro, New Jersey, March 8-11, 1994. [link](https://www.aclweb.org/anthology/H94-1018.pdf)